 - Handling state and/or local taxes by filing the appropriate forms

-- Handling routine tasks like receiving official mail, handling legal documents and forwarding to the correct recipient, and updating your company's information in various databases
+- Handling routine tasks like receiving official mail, handling legal documents and forwarding them to the correct recipient, and updating your company's information in various databases

 Whether it's worth paying a registered agent depends on your needs.
 If you're a small business owner with limited needs, you may be able to handle everything on your own.

-File Florida Articles of Organization
+4. File Articles of Organization (Mandatory)

-Create a Florida LLC Operating Agreement
+5. Create an LLC Operating Agreement (Optional, but Recommended)